djkeu/web_apps/index.md

 ## ToDo: 19-1.
 Blog:
     web_apps/blog

-ToDo: Start a new Django project called Blog.
+Done: Start a new Django project called Blog.
 ToDo: Create an app called blogs in the project
 ToDo: and a model called BlogPost.
 ToDo: The model should have fields like title, text, and date_added.